-Volume measurement with DroneDeploy is an extremely fast, accurate and cost-effective method to analyze volumes on your maps from any device.
-User tests have found that, when following best practices, DroneDeploy's volume measurements are accurate within 1-2% of traditional ground-based laser measurements.
+Unlocking the power of DroneDeploy for real-time volume analysis on your maps is an extremely fast, accurate and cost-effective method to analyze volumes on your maps from any device.
+Tests have revealed accuracy within 1-2% compared to traditional ground-based laser methods when following best practices.

 Adding Volume Capabilities to a Map